MuhammadHamidRaza/OpenAI-Agent-SDK-Mastery/day_09_runresult_and_streaming/README.md

 *   `Runner.run_streamed()` enables real-time delivery of agent outputs and events, significantly improving user experience in interactive applications.
 *   By combining `RunResult` inspection with streaming, you gain powerful capabilities for debugging, monitoring, and building dynamic agent interfaces.

-Tomorrow, we'll build upon our understanding of agent execution by exploring **Tracing**, a powerful feature for visualizing and debugging your agent's workflow, giving you even deeper insights into its internal processes.